Early White Hair: Myths, Facts, Causes and Prevention Tips

 Introduction

 Are you noticing strands of white hair while you’re still young?
 While it might be startling, it’s not necessarily a cause for concern.
-White hair at an early age isn’t always a reflection of your health condition but a combination of numerous factors.
+Early white hair can be influenced by multiple factors, including genetics, nutrition, lifestyle, and sometimes medical conditions.
 So, let’s dive into understanding this common yet often misunderstood issue.

 The primary cause of white hair is a decrease in melanin production.
 This pigment is responsible for giving your hair its colour.
 When your hair follicles stop producing melanin, the result is colourless or ‘white’ hair.